 Early intervention is crucial for prompt treatment and management of any potential health concerns.

-To minimise spotting before menstruation, consider the following strategies:
+To minimize spotting before menstruation, consider the following strategies:

 You Can Also Read: How to know You have Vaginitis?